cocos/cocos-docs/en/release-notes/upgrade-guide-v3.0.md

 # Cocos Creator 3.0 Upgrade Guide

-## Version introduction
+## Version Introduction

 __Cocos Creator 3.0__ integrates all the functions of the original __2D__ and __3D__ products, brings many major updates, and will become the main version of __Cocos Creator__.
 At the same time, 3.0 also continues __Cocos's__ advantages of light weight and high efficiency in 2D categories, and provides an efficient development experience for 3D heavy games.

+- **For Cocos Creator 2.x**

     In order to ensure the smooth transition of an existing __Cocos Creator 2.4__ project, we will use v2.4 as the LTS (long-term support) version and provide continuous updates for the next **two years**!
 In **2021**, v2.4 will continue to be updated to provide bug fixes and new mini-game platform support to ensure the successful launch of your project; in **2022**, we will continue to provide developers with the key to v2.4 bug fixes to ensure the smooth operation of online games!
 Therefore,

     - **Existing 2.x projects can continue to develop without compulsory upgrade to 3.0**.

     - **For new projects, it is recommended to use version 3.0 for development**.
 We will continue to optimize the development experience and operating efficiency of 3.0 to support the smooth launch of heavy games of different categories such as 2D and 3D.

+- **For Cocos Creator 3D**

+    The original Cocos Creator 3D, a branch of Creator, has been iterated for a year for Chinese developers, and has successfully launched heavy projects such as **Star Battle** and **Strongest Demon Fighter**!
+Cocos Creator 3D will be included in v3.0 after the release of Cocos Creator 3.0, and the existing v1.2 projects can be upgraded directly, so Cocos Creator 3D will not be released as a separate version in the future.

 __Cocos Creator 3.0__ uses a new future-oriented engine architecture, which will bring high-performance, data-oriented and load-balanced renderers to the engine, and seamlessly support Vulkan & Metal multi-backend rendering.
 In the future, it will also support mobile VR/AR and some Host platform.

 For a detailed introduction to the __Cocos Creator 3.0__, please go to [Official Website Update Instructions](https://cocos.com/creator).

-## How to migrate

 ## How to migrate Cocos Creator 2.x projects

-Although **we do not recommend projects under development, especially projects that are about to go live, to upgrade to v3.0**, there will be a v2.x resource migration tool in __Cocos Creator 3.0__.
-This tool supports importing old projects, project resources, and project code very well.
-Code-assisted migration will convert **JavaScript** into **TypeScript**, and automatically add component type declarations, property declarations and function declarations.
-The references of components in the scene will be preserved, and the code inside the function will be imported in the form of comments, which can reduce the difficulty of upgrading.
+Although **we do not recommend forcing projects in development, especially those about to go live, to upgrade to v3.0**, we have introduced the v2.x resource import tool in Cocos Creator 3.0.
+This tool supports the perfect import of resources from old projects, as well as assisted migration of code.

+### Resource Import

 Developers only need to click **File -> Import Cocos Creator 2.x project** in the main menu.